iamnevaan/macautoclicker/README.md

 # macautoclicker
-a free mac auto clicker for all the people who want one. its built better with python
+a free mac auto clicker for all the people who want one. <br>
+Its built better with python

 # verify permissions